jonaddams/sign/memory.md

 This file serves as a memory document to maintain context throughout the development of the Sign electronic signature application.

-## Current Status Update (April 15, 2025)
+## Current Status Update (April 16, 2025)

 - Project plan is fully documented
-- Component structure for the documents route has been designed
+- Component structure for the documents route has been designed and initial implementation is complete
+- DocumentFlowContext and basic multi-step navigation is implemented
+- Step 1 (Document Selection/Upload) with template saving functionality is complete
+- Currently working on Step 2 (Recipient Configuration)
 - API endpoint requirements are identified
-- State management approach is defined using React Context
-- Implementation schedule has been created
+- Implementation schedule is being followed according to plan

 ## Nutrient.io SDK Integration